 Earliest Women Admitted to the University of Tennessee

 1885 Mrs. Lizzie Crozier French founded the Ossoli Circle which was the first women's club in Tennessee.
-Intended to advance women's intellectual and moral development.
+The club was intended to advance women's intellectual and moral development.

-1895 The educational committee of the General Assembly of Tennessee had recommended in 1895 that the university limit the enrollment of women students, for the primary purpose of the institution according to this group was to teach agricultural and mechanic arts presumably not appropriate for women.
-But the faculty considered domestic science courses for women to be practical training that would appeal to coeds.
+1895 The educational committee of the General Assembly of Tennessee recommended in 1895 that the university limit the enrollment of women students since the primary purpose of the institution according to this group was to teach agricultural and mechanic arts presumably not appropriate for women; however, the faculty considered domestic science courses for women to be practical training that would appeal to coeds.

-1895 First baccalaureate degree awarded to women.
-(Elma Ellis and Elise Ogden)
+1895 The first baccalaureate degree awarded to women (Elma Ellis and Eliza Ogden).

 1900 Chi Omega was chartered as the first sorority on campus.

-1903 Dean Skeffington reported the number of women students doubled then in the previous four years.
+1903 Dean Skeffington reported the number of women students doubled from the previous four years.
 This year saw the opening of a new women's dormitory and enthusiastic support from women across the state.

-1909 First women to graduate with a law degree, Maude Riseden Hughett.
-(First female law graduate in the South)
+1909 First woman to graduate with a law degree: Maude Riseden Hughett.
+She was also the first female law graduate in the South.

 1921 First woman graduate of the College of Agriculture: Isabel Robinson.